Century Farms celebrate history

 To be eligible for this recognition a farm must constitute at least 40 acres and have been owned continuously by members of the same family for 100 years or more.
 The present owner must be related to the person who owned the land a century ago.

-Each year at the Iowa State Fair, which is itself a celebration of Iowa agriculture, there is a ceremony honoring that year's additions to the Century Farm honor roll.
+Each year at the Iowa State Fair, which is itself a celebration of Iowa agriculture, there is a ceremony honoring that year’s additions to the Century Farm honor roll.
+That event is today.

-''It's a time we honor the families that have shown the persistence, stewardship, hard work, patience and devotion needed to make a farm work,'' Iowa Secretary of Agriculture Bill Northey said, reflecting on why this event is important. ''Each farm is a separate example of a unique and enduring commitment to Iowa agriculture.''
+“It’s a time we honor the families that have shown the persistence, stewardship, hard work, patience and devotion needed to make a farm work,” Iowa Secretary of Agriculture Bill Northey said, reflecting on why this event is important.
+“Each farm is a separate example of a unique and enduring commitment to Iowa agriculture.”